dmcb/seemly/README.markdown

         sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain web.crt

-3. Copy `/app/config.json.example` to `/app/config.json` and define Couchbase authentication information in `/app/config.json`
+3. Copy `/app/config.json.example` to `/app/config.json`

+4. In `app/config.json` define Couchbase authentication information.

+5. In `app/config.json` add your array of sites you wish to show on the dashboard.
+You can change the list of sites in this file at any time.

-4. Run `docker-compose up`
+6. Run `docker-compose up`

-5. Set up Couchbase with the authentication information you specified in `/app/config.json` either by visting http://localhost:8091 or running these `curl` commands, replacing everything in {} with values from `/app/config.json`:
+7. Set up Couchbase with the authentication information you specified in `/app/config.json` either by visting http://localhost:8091 or running these `curl` commands, replacing everything in {} with values from `/app/config.json`:

         curl -v -X POST http://localhost:8091/pools/default -d memoryQuota=512 -d indexMemoryQuota=512
         curl -v -X POST http://localhost:8091/node/controller/setupServices -d services=kv%2cn1ql%2Cindex